 Leadership is always built on a dichotomy, Greene says.
-On one said, people want to be lead and they look up to a great and strong leader.
+On one side, people want to be led and they look up to a great and strong leader.

 At the same time, they resent him.
 They resent his position, the power he has, and the power he has over them.

 People in power though see only the smiles, and they mistake it for unending approval.
-When they make a mistake and people will be clamoring for their head, they are taken by surprise.
+When they make a mistake and people will be clamoring for their heads, they are taken by surprise.

 They shouldn’t, it’s just the normal release of aggression and pent-up resentment that is channeled against the leader.

 As a leader, you must be seen working harder than everyone else, says Greene.